 Subquery materialization is detected before optimization, which allows the Derby optimizer to see a materialized subquery as an unknown constant value.
 The comparison is therefore optimizable.

 The original statement is transformed into the following two statements:

 '''

 constant = SELECT MAX(manager) FROM Org

 SELECT FROM Staff

-WHERE id = constant

 '''